tharwaninitin/etlflow/docs/readme.template.md

 }
 ```
 ### Audit API
-EtlFlow provides an auditing interface that can be used to track the execution of tasks and job (collection of tasks).
+EtlFlow provides an auditing interface that can be used to track the execution of tasks and jobs (collections of tasks).
-Audit interface is integrated with Task Interface, each task uses this interface to maintain state of all tasks in workflow in the backend of choice for end-to-end auditability.
+The auditing interface is integrated with the Task Interface.
+Each task uses this interface to maintain the state of all tasks in the workflow in the backend of choice for end-to-end auditability.
-Currently, there are audit backend implementations available for BigQuery, MySQL, Postgres etc.
+Currently, there are audit backend implementations available for BigQuery, MySQL, and Postgres.
-Audit has a simple and concise interface which makes it quite easy to add any new backend.
+Audit has a simple and concise interface, which makes it quite easy to add any new backend.
 ```scala
 libraryDependencies += "com.github.tharwaninitin" %% "etlflow-core" % "@VERSION@"
 libraryDependencies += "com.github.tharwaninitin" %% "etlflow-jdbc" % "@VERSION@"